uadmin/uadmin-docs/api/basic_functions.rst

 -----------------
 `Back To Top`_

+.. code-block:: go

+    // Type: int
+    var PageLength = 100

 PageLength is the list view max number of records.

-Type:

-.. code-block:: go

-    int

 To assign a value within an application, visit `Page Length`_ page for an example.